 - Maintain consistency in job descriptions (even across roles within the company)

-What are the available channels to post the job description?
+What are the available channels to post a job description?

 Using the right channels to advertise a job description is crucial with respect to the quantity as well as the quality of candidates that apply.
 So, what are the possible channels?